 This tattoo with a wolf looking through a paw from behind is too cool.
 I love the yellow, foreboding eyes, and the death that is obviously behind them.

-What the strength of a tattoo like this is is the attraction of it being a good conversation starter.
+The strength of a tattoo like this is the attraction of it being a good conversation starter.
 One look at it and someone is sure to comment one way or the other about it.
 Since that's part of the reason for getting tattoos, it is a success in that regard, and a pretty good ink wolf design as well.

 Wolf Skull Tattoo